AndresEsquivelG/retro-game-ditributed/README.md

 # retro-game-ditributed
-This is the first project for the Operating Systems course.
+This is the second project for the Operating Systems course.

 It implements a distributed system composed of multiple nodes that cooperate to execute tasks while being automatically monitored in real-time.
 The system dynamically distributes workloads based on the current usage of each node's resources (CPU, memory, storage, and network) to ensure efficient and balanced task execution.